Galooshi/import-js/README.md

 access to the console log of the daemon, you'll find the logfile in `os.tmpdir() + '/importjs.log` (which will resolve to something like `var/folders/1l/_t6tm7195nd53936tsvh2pcr0000gn/T/importjs.log` on a Mac).

+## Speeding it up!

+If you have a large application, traversing the file system to find modules can be slow.
+That's why ImportJS has built-in integration with [Watchman](https://facebook.github.io/watchman/), a fast and robust file watching service developed by Facebook.
+All you have to do to get a performance boost is to [install watchman locally](https://facebook.github.io/watchman/docs/install.html), and make sure to use an up-to-date editor plugin (Watchman is only used when ImportJS is run as a daemon).

 ## Contributing